nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### **Use Case UC02: Delete Student**
-**Actor**: Administrator
+**Actor**: Private Tutor

 **Main Success Scenario (MSS)**:
-1. Administrator types the command to delete a student using their unique index:
+1. Private tutor types the command to delete a student using their unique index:
 2. EduTuTu validates the index.
 3. EduTuTu deletes the student and logs the details of the deleted student.